Juan-Lasso/ELL_Surge_Data_Analysis/README.md

 Using each school’s DBN code, we identified the specific resource funding allocated to our top 10 schools.
 Data on homelessness populations, attendance rates, and overall student demographics were drawn primarily from the New York State Education Department.
 The ESL teacher counts from year to year was obtained from the state’s personnel master file.
 The data analysis can be found here: [Download ESL Teacher Count Data (Excel)](https://raw.githubusercontent.com/Juan-Lasso/ELL_Surge_Data_Analysis/main/ELL_Final_Story/ELL_data_folder/ENL_Teachers_2022-23to2023-24.xlsx)

-While there are minor discrepancies in total ELL counts between the city’s NYC Demographic Snapshot and the state’s published data—largely reflecting differences in reporting periods and collection methods—these variances are small and do not materially affect the trends or conclusions presented in this analysis.
+While there are minor discrepancies in total ELL student counts between the city’s NYC Demographic Snapshot and the state’s published data—largely reflecting differences in reporting periods and collection methods—these variances are small and do not materially affect the trends or conclusions presented in this analysis.